 Large sums of money come in from a variety of sources and then allocated to the many different spheres in which the studios operate.
 It’s big business

-“Hollywood studios need accountants – and they need very talented ones,” says Jana Raedy, associate professor of accounting, Ernst & Young Scholar in Accounting and associate dean of the Master of Accounting Program.
+“Hollywood studios need accountants – and they need very talented ones,” says Jana Raedy, associate professor of accounting and Ernst & Young Scholar in Accounting.

 The accounting industry is expected to experience 13 percent job growth from 2012 to 2022, with experts predicting 160,000 new accountants will be needed in the next decade.